 The first-year core courses create the foundation for academic inquiry and success.
-They are spread over the first two semesters and include: First-Year Seminar (FC101), Introduction to College Writing (CW101), College Writing and Research (CW102), Information Technology Literacy (FC120), and Effective Presentations (CO103).
+They are spread over the first two semesters and include: appropriate writing and research based courses, First-Year Seminar (FC101), Introduction to College Writing (CW101),

+College Writing and Research (CW102), courses in information technology literacy, and effective presentations.
 These courses are linked through a collaborative format utilizing a team of instructors, project based instruction and ability-based assessment.
 Learning objectives for this suite of courses include: building competencies and skills, increasing academic and civic engagement and providing an introduction to Mitchell College's Ability-Based Education.
 During the fall semester, students are also enrolled in the introductory course of their declared major.
-New students who are undeclared about their academic direction are enrolled in the one-semester course entitled Discovering the Human Adventure (HU101), as their introduction to academic options.
+New students who are undeclared about their academic direction are enrolled in the one-semester course entitled Discovering the Human Adventure (FC110) as their introduction to academic options.